PrabhatNew/Kubernetes/helm_charts/README.md

 You should see output indicating that the resources were created and are in a Bound state.
 Now, you can use the PersistentVolumeClaim in your Kubernetes deployments or pods by referencing its name in the volumes section of your YAML manifest.

+Note that the nfs-encrypted provisioner relies on the dm-crypt kernel module to provide encryption.
+You should ensure that this module is loaded on all nodes in your kubernetes cluster before using the nfs-encrypted provisioner.